 Set up a men's and women's discipleship program.
 Allow your members to connect with each other.

-In addition, remember that discipleship can go both ways.
+Remember that discipleship can go both ways.
 As your more mature members take a younger generation under their wing, they're also learning.

 8. The Church isn't Serving Others